-So, then, what is the bartender’s role in all of this?
-Of course there is a job description – many bars will have this spelled out, in writing, upon hiring you.
+So then, what is the bartenders part in this “great experience thing?
+What is his actual job?
+Of course, there is a job description – many bars will have this spelled out, in writing, upon hiring you.
 However, it took me a few years to understand what I was really doing behind the bar during a shift.
 And it’s simple.

 I was simply hanging out with people.
 Blending in.
 Having great conversations.
 Anticipating their needs, and providing suggestions and solutions to their requests.
 Being nice!
 I just happened to be making drinks and maybe serving some food while all of this was going on.